-- 2. Increased intensity in storms will increase periods of high waves, decreasing time for ships to unload at terminals and increasing berthing time for ships at terminals and delayed departures (EPA 2008b). - 3.
-Increased time needed to unload cargo may result in the need for more area for anchoring of waiting vessels in port areas (EPA 2008b). - 4.
-Additionally, offshore loading and unloading between vessels can only occur with waves below a certain height and longer than a certain wave period.
-With increased storm intensity, wave heights too large and with too short a wave period for transfer of goods (and personnel) will occur more frequently (EPA 2008b).
+- 2. Increased intensity in storms will increase periods of high waves, decreasing time for ships to unload at terminals and increasing berthing time for ships at terminals and delayed departures (EPA 2008). - 3.
+Increased time needed to unload cargo may result in the need for more area for anchoring of waiting vessels in port areas (EPA 2008). - 4.
+Additionally, offshore loading and unloading between vessels can only occur with waves below a certain height and longer than a required wave period.
+With increased storm intensity, wave heights too large for transfer of goods (and personnel) will occur more frequently (EPA 2008).
 This is critical since demand for natural gas in winter in Providence can be a bottleneck for distribution. - 5.
 Increased storm intensity will also increase degradation and vulnerability of associated infrastructure.
-Movements of sediment due to increased storminess may also decrease safety of structures and increase probability of flooding through erosion of coastal land (PIANC 2008). - 6.
-Increased storm intensity may lead to decreased regularity of port functions and increased need for storage capacity at container terminals (PIANC 2008).
-This may increase shipping delays due to suspended operations during intense storms and could decrease the reliability of marine shipping, impacting business of shippers and receivers of shipped goods (EPA 2008b). - 7.
+Movements of sediment due to increased storminess may also decrease safety of structures and increase probability of flooding through erosion of coastal land (PIANC 2008). - Increased storm intensity may lead to decreased regularity of port functions and increased need for storage capacity at container terminals (PIANC, 2008).
+This may increase shipping delays due to suspended operations during intense storms and could decrease the reliability of marine shipping, impacting business of shippers and receivers of shipped goods (EPA 2008). - 7.
 More intense storms may also decrease visibility and accessibility to malfunctioning installations such as beacon lights (PIANC 2008).

-- 8. Port security could be adversely impacted by increasingly intense storms and could result in less security (for example, malfunctioning video cameras, radar equipment, and perimeter fencing) (EPA 2008b).
-Alternatively, the threat to port security might be reduced due to increased storm intensity, with poor weather making it more difficult to operate equipment. - 9.
-More intense storms, bringing more precipitation in short periods of time, will also require increased capacity of stormwater facilities adjacent to coastal infrastructure supporting port facilities (EPA 2008b). - 10.
-Increased storm intensity will increase the likelihood of debris inhibiting navigation and/or anchoring at ports and harbors (EPA 2008b). - 11.
-Unsafe conditions and poor visibility due to increased storm intensity may increase shipping delays and damage vessels.
-Using additional and enhanced aids to navigation-such as more buoys, with higher-intensity lights and more sound and electronic signals-can attempt to mitigate these impacts, but at a high cost.
-This may also increase the need for emergency planning and rescues, which will also incur considerable economic costs to the associated industries (TRB 2008). - 340.1.5.
-Changing Precipitation and Weather - 1.
-Changing precipitation and weather patterns may result in differing sedimentation and shoal formation, and may complicate navigation by either offsetting increased water levels or necessitating additional dredging (TRB 2008). - 2.
+- 8. Port security could be adversely impacted by increasingly intense storms and could result in less security (for example, malfunctioning video cameras, radar equipment and perimeter fencing) (EPA 2008).
+Alternatively, the threat to port security might be reduced due to increased storm intensity, as they would have a more difficult time operating their equipment in poor weather. - 9.
+More intense storms, bringing more precipitation in short periods of time, will also require increased capacity of stormwater facilities adjacent to coastal infrastructure supporting port facilities (EPA 2008). - 10.
+Increased storm intensity will increase the likelihood of debris inhibiting navigation and/or anchoring at ports and harbors (EPA 2008). - 11.
+Unsafe conditions and poor visibility during increased storm intensity may increase shipping delays and damage vessels.
+Aids-to-navigation such as more buoys, with higher-intensity lights, and more sound and electronic signals can be used to attempt to mitigate these impacts, but at a high cost.
+This may also increase the need for emergency planning and rescues which will also incur considerable economic costs to the associated industries (TRB 2008).

+340.1.5 Changing Precipitation and Weather

+- 1. Changing precipitation and weather patterns may result in differing sedimentation and shoal formation, and may complicate navigation by either offsetting increased water levels or causing need for additional dredging (TRB 2008). - 2.
 Decreasing wind speed could alter currents and change preferred shipping routes (PIANC 2008). - 3.
-Changing weather combined with warmer water may cause marine organisms (phytoplankton, fish, and marine mammals) to move into existing preferred shipping lanes, causing possible problems for navigation and requiring relocating the lanes (EPA 2008b).
+Changing weather combined with warmer water may cause marine organisms (phytoplankton, fish, marine mammals) to move into existing preferred shipping lanes, causing possible problems for navigation and need for relocating the lanes (EPA 2008).

-340.1.6.
-Ocean Acidification
+340.1.6 Ocean Acidification

-1. Decreasing pH levels and the corresponding increase in carbonic acid in the seas may increase the rate of corrosion on vessels and infrastructure associated with marine transportation, navigation, and ports and harbors.
-However, increased corrosiveness is also dependent on other environmental factors that will likely be affected by climate change, including some that may have mitigating effects on corrosiveness.
+1. Decreasing pH levels and the corresponding increase in carbonic acid in the seas may increase the rate of corrosion on vessels and infrastructure associated with marine transportation, navigation, ports and harbors.
+However, increased corrosiveness is also dependent on other environmental factors that will likely be effected by climate change, including some of which may have mitigating effects on corrosiveness.
 Existing structures and vessels may experience a shorter lifespan due to more corrosion (PIANC 2008).

-340.1.7.
-Indirect Impacts
+340.1.7 Indirect Impacts